ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 </script>

 Well, it turns out it didn't help.
 White is still forced to defend here, just at a different point.
-Black takes back initiative, and the rest of the play proceeds identically.
+Black takes back the initiative, and the rest of the play proceeds identically.

 <script type="application/json">